History of Explo 72: The Apex of the Jesus Movement, 50 Years Ago

 The Jesus Movement preceding Explo ’72

 I came to the University of California at Berkeley, “Cal,” in 1971 amid the Jesus Movement.
 In historical terms, the Jesus Movement, or the Jesus Revolution, was considered the sixth American Revival and the first post-modern one.
 Growing up in California, I had seen the Jesus Revival in 1969 at Hollywood Presbyterian’s “Salt Company” ministry and in northern California in coffee shops and bookstores.
-This was not a revival like the Great Awakening of the 18th century nor the Second Great Awakening Revivals of the 19th century, the latter a subject upon which I would later write my history thesis.
-This was something entirely different.
+This was not a revival in the same way as the Great Awakening of the 18th century nor the Second Great Awakening Revivals of the 19th century, the latter a subject upon which I would later write my history thesis.
+This was something altogether different.

 Cru at Cal